Frequently Asked Questions

 The workplace category scores are calculated by averaging the percentage of positive responses to the respective survey questions across various aspects of the employee experience.

-For detailed information about our calculation, visit the methodology page.
+For detailed information about our calculation, visit methodology page.

 What are the definitions of “senior leaders” and “supervisors”?

-OPM’s Federal Employee Viewpoint Survey includes the following definitions:
+OPM’s Federal Employee Viewpoint Survey included the following definitions:

-Senior Leaders: The heads of departments/agencies and their immediate leadership team responsible for directing the policies and priorities of the department/agency.
+Senior Leaders: The heads of departments or agencies and their immediate leadership team responsible for directing the policies and priorities of the department or agency.
 May hold either a political or career appointment and typically a member of the Senior Executive Service or equivalent.

 Managers: Those in management positions who typically supervise one or more supervisors.